alixedi/land/apps/lituk.md

       Handbook?
     text: >-
-      While keeping the content accurate, we provide a much better way to practice for the Life in the Uk Test.
+      While keeping the content accurate, we provide a much better way to practice for the Life in the UK Test.
 While practice, you are required to answer multiple-choice questions.
-IF you are not sure of the answers, you can always tap the help button and you will then be able to see the correct answer and along with their explanations.
+If you are not sure of the answers, you can always tap the help button and you will see the correct answer along with their explanations.

       In addition to practice, the Life in the UK Untangled app has exclusive features that are designed to help you over the line.
 For example - instant search, smart revision and a universal progress tracker.
   - text: Don’t worry.
-Our experts have made sure that they cover the entire book without leaving.
+Our experts have made sure that they cover the entire book without leaving any fact behind.
 If your practice is 100%, there won’t be a single question that you can’t answer.
     title: Am I not taking a risk by not studying from the book?
   - text: Unlike other apps, we do not recommend a personal plan.
 Instead, we have a universal progress tracker i.e. the rings.
 You should book your test when